denisidoro/navi/README.md

 Or you can launch a browser and search for instructions on Google, but that takes some time.

-**navi**, on the other hand, intends to be a general purpose platform for bookmarking any command at a very low cost.
+**navi**, on the other hand, intends to be a general purpose platform for bookmarking any snippet at a very low cost.

 Cheatsheets
 -----------